evgenyka/aws-resilience-hub-app-construct/README.md

 # AWS Resilience Hub App Construct

 This repository contains a custom AWS CDK construct that simplifies the process of creating and managing AWS Resilience Hub applications.
-The construct allows users to integrate AWS Resilience Hub with CloudFormation stacks, import resources, and publish resilience application versions.
+The construct allows users to integrate AWS Resilience Hub, import resources, and publish resilience application versions.

 ## Features

 - **Custom Resource Creation**: Creates a custom AWS IAM role and integrates with AWS Resilience Hub for resource import and application publishing.
-- **Resource Import**: Imports resources from a specified CloudFormation stack into the AWS Resilience Hub application.
+- **Resource Import**: Imports resources from a specified ARNs into the AWS Resilience Hub application.
 - **Application Publishing**: Publishes the Resilience Hub application version after importing the resources.

-## Limitations

-Currently, only a single AWS CloudFormation stack is supported as an input source, identified by its stack name (ARN is resolved automatically).

 ## ToDo

-- Allow multiple stacks or more diverse input sources (e.g., myApplications application or Resource Group).
 - Allow Terraform sources
 - Allow EKS sources
+- Add DescribeDraftAppVersionResourcesImportStatus to report import status
 - Contribute to aws-cdk-lib (AWS-managed constructs library)

 ## Requirements